 I’m thankful to A for always sticking by me even when I proved the most difficult person to deal with.

 Coming to the point, everyday I catch a small cold of sadness.. it’s a pounding in my head that won’t go away.
 Sometimes this cold lasts for a long time and it’s during these times that I find myself incapacitated.
 My motivation takes a vacation and I find myself lacking in any enthusiasm.
 These everyday blues are difficult to let go, easy to hang on to.
-They parent mysterious thoughts and sometimes I find myself saying things like “The ground under my feet is a whale.”
+They parent mysterious thoughts.

 I’m trying to let go of these thoughts and replace them with good memories.
 Memories of A and me, whispering to each other, coming up with silly ideas for stories and separating ourselves from the rest of the world that we find so incomprehensible.
 Memories of Dad and me, driving on the early morning roads carpeted with dew drops from close knitted tress, bed-time stories and his face, smiling down on me as if I could never do anything wrong.